 This winter holiday is an eight-day festival observed starting on the 25th of Kislev, which occurs in late November or December depending on the lunisolar Jewish calendar.
 During the Feast of Dedication, Jews celebrate the dedication of the second temple as recorded in the books of First and Second Maccabees in the time between the Old and New Testaments.

-The history behind this holiday begins in 198 BC when the Syrian empire with King Antiochus III took over Judea and Samaria.
+The history behind this holiday begins around 198 BC when the Syrian empire with King Antiochus III took over Judea and Samaria.
 Antiochus III was fairly tolerant of the Jews and allowed them to continue to live according to their custom.
-However, in 175 BC, his son Antiochus IV ascended to the throne.
-In 168 BC, he massacred many Jews, outlawed Judaism, and looted the temple.
-The following year, in 167 BC, Antiochus IV went so far as to erect an altar to Zeus in the temple and defile it by sacrificing pigs there.
+However, around 175 BC, his son Antiochus IV ascended to the throne.
+Around 168 BC, he massacred many Jews, outlawed Judaism, and looted the temple.
+Around 167 BC, Antiochus IV went so far as to erect an altar to Zeus in the temple and defile it by sacrificing pigs there.
 The remaining Jews were horrified, so Judah Maccabee (meaning Judah "the Hammer") led a revolt.
-In 165 BC, Judah Maccabee and his followers were successful in recapturing the temple and began the Hasmonean Jewish kingdom, which lasted until 63 BC when Jerusalem fell to Roman rule.
+Around 165 BC, Judah Maccabee and his followers were successful in recapturing the temple and began the Hasmonean Jewish kingdom, which lasted until 63 BC when Jerusalem fell to Roman rule.

 When Judah Maccabee recaptured the temple, he ordered it to be cleansed, a new altar to be built, and new holy vessels to be made.
 After these steps, the temple was rededicated to the Lord.
 However, unadulterated, undefiled, pure olive oil with the seal of the high priest was needed for the menorah (or lampstand) in the temple, which was required to burn throughout the night every night.
 Unfortunately, only one flask was found with only enough oil to burn for one day.
 Yet when the Jews poured in the oil and lit the menorah, it burned for eight days!
 Of course, eight days is the time needed to prepare a fresh supply of kosher oil for the menorah.
 It is this miracle that is commemorated during the Feast of Dedication.